sghd6/Final-Project-1600/High Dynamic Range Format.md

 ### HLG
 You can consider this the European version of HDR, with a few differences.
 The bit-color and contrast are the same.
 You could adjust the brightness scene-by-scene during a movie, so you could make the darker scene in *The Batman* more visible without completely blowing out the brighter scenes.
 This is also a more ideal choice for broadcasts, due to its adaptablity.

-## High Dynamic Range (HDR) Format Alternative: Dobly Vision
+## High Dynamic Range (HDR) Format Alternative: Dolby Vision
 This is a more expensive upgrade to what the above screen is capable of.
 This provides 12-bit color, giving you a higher variety of colors that can be seen.
-The contrast between light and shadow also dramtically increases.
+The contrast between light and shadow also dramatically increases.
 While HLG can adjust scene-by-scene, this can go frame-by frame.

 ## Main Takeaway
-The High Dynamic Range Fortmat tells you what a screen is capabable of displaying to you.
+The High Dynamic Range Fortmat tells you what a screen is capable of displaying to you.
 The above examples are good quality formats and should be kept in mind during your holiday gift search.